 Click image to check latest price on Amazon

-Ritual Zero Proof is the company behind Gin Alternative, which was recently reviewed alongside two other non-alcoholic gins.
+Ritual Zero Proof is the company behind a non-alcoholic spirit in 3 different styles: Gin Alternative and Tequila Alternative, and Rum Alternative.
 The company wants you to “enjoy the ritual, not the alcohol.”
 With a love for great food and beverage, the 3 founders sought to make something special, working for years on the craft.
 They don’t necessarily create these non-alcoholic spirits to cut out alcohol completely, but suggest mixing them with alcoholic mixers or bitters for a low-ABV cocktail.

 The bottle has a clean, bright design.
 They carry a similar label on all their bottles, white with bold minimal text.
 It should be easy to spot on a shelf – especially the whiskey shelf, as you don’t see many bright white labels in that category of spirits.
 It stands out as something new and modern, which it is.

 How it’s made: Whiskey Alternative is made by distilling each botanical individually, blending them for the perfect balance, then microfiltering in batches for the final product.
 All the ingredients are listed on the label, which is refreshing and also helpful if you happen to have allergies or food sensitivities.
 It is free of common allergens.